rhrimon/better-takeHomeTest/Chat Post Tests/readme.md

 # POST Tests

 ### Description
-* These tests will check for a standard 200 response, 400 response
+* These tests will check for a standard 200 response, 400 response,
-and 404 response
+and 404 response along with sending an automated message and
+verifying that a successful 200 response is received.

 ### Dependencies
 * pipenv